lucasace/Image-Captioning/README.md

  - [ ] beam search
  - [ ] Image Captioning using Soft and Hard Attention
  - [ ] Image Captioning using Adversarial Training

+ ## Contributions

+ Any contributions are welcome

+ If there is any issue with the model or errors in the program, feel free to raise a issue or set up a PR.

  ## References
  * O. Vinyals, A. Toshev, S. Bengio and D. Erhan, "Show and tell: A neural image caption generator," 2015 IEEE Conference on Computer Vision and Pattern Recognition (CVPR), Boston, MA, 2015, pp. 3156-3164, doi: 10.1109/CVPR.2015.7298935.